kamiyaa/dwmstatus/README.md

    - requires the kernel to expose hwmon in sysfs

  - Displays network connections
-   - Only displays if connected or not
+   - only displays if connected or not
-   - Cannot check for internet access
+   - cannot check for internet access